 Do you believe in heaven?
 If you are a Christian, the most probable answer is yes.
 Let this song not change the love you have gained so far for the Lacuna Coil band.
 Thanks to the lead vocalist Cristina Scabbia that she cleared the true meaning of heaven in this song.
 The word heaven in the song “Heaven’s a Lie” is used as a metaphor for a “perfect life.”
 Hence, when the phrase “Your heaven’s a lie” in the song refers to people who try forcing their perceptions and opinions on others.
 The song is all about freedom of ideas, and thanks to its great reception, it got featured on a commercial for the T.V. show Criminal Minds.

 # 1 – Trip The Darkness

 Produced by Don Gilmore and written by Lacuna Coil, the song “Trip The Darkness” ushered in the band back to its original dark sound that the fans had missed.
-The song got its first play on Sirius XM, having it released in October 2011.
-Marco Coti Zelati came in with the dark drawn cover artwork for the song.
+The song got its first play on Sirius XM, and having it released in October 2011.
+Marco Coti Zelati came in with the dark-drawn cover artwork for the song.
 Thanks to his illustration of the cover for the single that we can visualize how personal the song was to the band.
 From being poetic to great vocals from the band’s vocalists, the song “Trip The Darkness” is an absolute banger!